 Tips When Using a Drawing Tablet

-Because drawing tablets are a little different to drawing on paper as well as your traditional tablet that has no doubt seen better days, we’ve compiled some advice from those who have been there, done that, drawn (and then sold) the t-shirt.
+Because drawing tablets are a little different from drawing on paper as well as your traditional tablet that has no doubt seen better days, we’ve compiled some advice from those who have been there, done that, and drawn (and then sold) the t-shirt.
 They should help with getting to grips with a new drawing tablet.

 - Make the Most of the Shortcuts

-Despite the opinions of the older generation, artists are a busy bunch, and most of them have several projects on at the same time.
-If you gift a drawing tablet, then life can be made so much easier by taking advantages of the shortcut keys that can be found on any decent drawing tablet.
+Despite the opinions of the older generation, artists are a busy bunch, and most of them have several projects at the same time.
+If you gift a drawing tablet, then life can be made so much easier by taking advantage of the shortcut keys that can be found on any decent drawing tablet.

 These shortcuts give you the opportunity to jump through different projects, windows, and settings with one hand, while the other hand creates something really quite beautiful, and if not beautiful then certainly very, um, unique.